 Local Hard Money Lenders Can Help You Better Manage Your Rehab Project

 The differences between residential lenders and hard money lenders don’t stop at the closing table.
 Unless you are refinancing, you are unlikely to speak to that residential lender again.
 You might send your mortgage payments to them, but the chances are your loan will be sold and serviced by someone else.
-In contrast, one of the most important parts of working with your hard money lender begins at the closing table.
+In contrast, one of the most important parts of working with a hard money lender begins at the closing table.
 I am talking about rehab itself.

 Local Hard Money Lenders Are Faster and More Responsive

 Let me ask you one final question.
 Would you work with a real estate agent who is out of state?
 Why not?
 Even if they have access to the same listing database as your local real estate guy?
 I assume the answer is still “no.” I would expect a local real estate agent to be able to impart more wisdom and give me a better advice.
-I also view buying a home as a process, not a one-off transaction.
+I also view rehabbing a home as a process, not a one-off transaction.
 A process requires a certain degree of partnership.
-Such partnership is more easily achieved with someone who is local – even you don’t meet them for a while.
+Such a partnership is more easily achieved with someone who is local – even you don’t meet them for a while.

 Local Hard Money Lenders Are … Well… Local

 Think about your hard money lender in the same way.
 Yes, they have to offer a fair deal, but they also need to be able to help you increase your profits in more ways than one.
 Call me old-fashioned but I like the idea of a face-to-face interaction.
 We have a beautiful office in Gaithersburg that borrowers can stop by.
 The majority are very comfortable doing business by phone, but the fact that we are physically accessible provides them with a comfort level that few out-of-state state companies can match.